Vietnam among 10 best destinations for Germans to escape winter: news site | Travel | Vietnam+ (VietnamPlus)

 According to a recent article posted on the site, Vietnam is one of the 10 most beautiful destinations that tourists should consider when planning a faraway trip for themselves and their families.

 The article advised visitors to begin their journey with trips through endless green paddy fields or national rainforest parks.
-Those who want to go to the beach were recommended to come to Nha Trang city, which houses vibrant beaches, modern resorts, and luxury shops, or relax with unspoiled nature on Phu Quoc island.
+Those who want to go to the beach were recommended to come to Nha Trang city, Phu Quoc island and Ha Long Bay, among others./.

-Ha Long Bay (Source: VNA)The author also mentioned the mysterious Ha Long Bay in the north, which is endowed with countless limestone mountains and small islands, and the Hai Van pass, which divides Vietnam's climate into two regions of the tropical South and the subtropical North.

-Other destinations on the list were Chile, Florida (the US), Cuba, Morocco, Mexico, Panama, Sri Lanka, Tasmania (Australia) and Abu Dhabi (the UAE)./.